Qutbuddin Bakhtiar Kaki: Early life

 Qutb al-Din Bakhtiyar Kaki was born in 569 A.H.
 (1173 C.E.) in the ancient city of Osh (alternatively Awsh or Ush) in the Fergana Valley (present Osh in southern Kyrgyz Republic (Kyrgyzstan), part of historic Transoxiana).
 According to his biography mentioned in, Ain-i-Akbari, written in the 16th century by Mughal Emperor Akbar’s vizier, Abu'l-Fazl ibn Mubarak, he was the son of Sayyid Kamal al-Din Musa al-Husayni, whom he lost at the young age of a year and a half.

 Khwaja Qutb al-Din's original name was Bakhtiyar and later on he was given the title Qutb al-Din.
 He was a Husayni Sayyid and his lineage is recorded as follows: He is Qutb al-Din Bakhtiyar bin Kamal al-Din Musa, bin Muhammad, bin Ahmad, bin Husam al-Din, bin Rashid al-Din, bin Radi al-Din, bin Hasan, bin Muhammad Ishaq, bin Muhammad, bin Ali, bin Ja'far, bin Ali al-Rida, bin Musa al-Kazim, bin Ja'far al-Sadiq, bin Muhammad al-Baqir, bin Ali Zayn al-Abidin, bin Husayn, bin Ali bin Abi Talib and Fatimah al-Zahra, the daughter of Prophet Muhammad.
 His mother, who herself was an educated lady, arranged for his education by Shaikh Abu Hafs.
-And his known descendants are in karachi Pakistan. ,Hazrat Sahabzada Syed Muhammad Mateen Ali chisti and his spiritually successor and Son Hazrat Sahabzada Syed Muhammad Nasir Ali Chisti Mateeni and Hazrat Sahabzada Syed Irshad Ali Chisti.
+And his known descendants are in Karachi, Pakistan, including Hazrat Sahabzada Syed Muhammad Mateen Ali Chisti, his spiritually successor and sons Hazrat Syed Irshad Ali Chisti Mateeni, Hazrat Sahabzada Syed Muhammad Nasir Ali Chisti Mateeni.

 Qutb al-Din Bakhtiyar Kaki took oath of allegiance at the hands of Khawaja Mu'in al-Din Chishti, and received the khilafat and khirqa (Sufi cloak) from him, when Khawaja Mu'in al-Din Chishti passed through Osh during his journey to Isfahan.
 His spiritual master then guided him to India and asked him to stay there.
 Thus, he was the first spiritual successor of Mu'in al-Din Chishti.